webOS-ports/deprecated_webos-ports-lib/README.md

 ##PortsSearch

-A variant of the PortsHeader that contains an animated, expandable search bar. onSearch is fired every time the field receives input, passing it's contents through via inEvent.value.
+A variant of the PortsHeader that contains an animated, expandable search bar. onSearch is fired based on the 'instant' member variable.
+If true, it will fire every time the text is changed, otherwise it will fire when the user presses enter or the field loses focus after modification.
+Setting the 'submitCloses' variable to true will close the search box in this situation.

 **Example:**

      {kind: "PortsSearch",
      title: "SearchyFooApp",
+     instant: false,
+     submitCloses: true,
      taglines: [
           "My foo-st app",
           "Banana boat.",